fleek-platform/dashboard/README.md

 - Replace external dependencies (e.g., databases) with mock objects
 - Write simple, concise tests for easier debugging and maintenance, e.g. prefere storytelling

+#### Component Functional tests

+The terminology "Component Function tests" is used to describe unit tests for components.
+You can refer to it as unit-tests, but when communicating component functionality, it's our preference to refer to it as "Component Functional tests".
+It avoids confusion.

+Ideally, components should be tested in isolation (unit).
+Events or inputs should reproduce expected behaviour and output.
+Here's a break-down:

+- Focus on Component Behavior
+- Tests must be user-oriented, e.g. validate a component feature from a user's perspective
+- Ensure a component work as intended before integration with other components or the application
+- Avoid testing internal implementation details like state or private functions
+- Identify and prioritize testing the most common and critical component behaviors
+- Ensure all major user interactions and outcomes are tested
+- Props should be as realistic as possible to reflect how the component will be used in production
+- Test interactions (clicks, typing, form submissions) as closely as possible to real user actions
+- Simulate user actions or lifecycle changes
+- Ensure visual changes like showing/hiding elements are validated
+- Test only one behavior or aspect per test case, e.g. avoid long tests that cover multiple, unrelated scenarios
+- Do not rely on snapshots for dynamic or interactive components
+- Ensure tests are fast enough for regular execution
+- Update tests when refactoring or introducing new features

 #### CI/CD Runner